Learn about the crashing error in Pokemon Legends Z-A while using Nintendo Switch’s docked mode, including possible fixes to try.

 Possible Fixes for Pokemon Legends Z-A Crashing Errors

 From our testing, the primary reason for the crashes seems to be either overheating or faulty installation.
-That said, we cannot rule out possible issues with the game’s code either.
-However, we were able to get past the annoying crashes by simply changing the location of the Switch’s dock.
-Furthermore, if you’re using a physical cartridge of the game, make sure it’s updated to the latest version.
+That said, we can’t rule out potential issues with the game’s code either.
+However, we managed to get past the crashes by simply changing the location of the Switch’s dock.
+Furthermore, if you’re using a physical cartridge, make sure it’s updated to the latest version.

 Keep the Switch Well-Ventilated

-Pokemon Legends Z-A might not look like much, but it does have a tangible impact on the Switch’s CPU.
-Running the game for just a few hours will easily heat up the console.
+Pokemon Legends Z-A might not look too demanding, but it does have a noticeable impact on the Switch’s CPU.
+Running the game for just a few hours can heat up the console.
 Thankfully, the Switch and Switch 2 have a fairly robust cooling system.
-However, with age and dust accumulation, the vents on the Switch can get clogged.
-This ends up overheating the console.
+However, over time, dust accumulation can clog the vents, leading to overheating.

-Overheating is often the cause of crashes on the Nintendo Switch.
-If you’re playing the game on an old Nintendo Switch, make sure the console’s vents are not clogged by dust.
-Furthermore, we highly recommend keeping the console in a well-ventilated space.
+Overheating is often the main cause of crashes on the Nintendo Switch.
+If you’re playing on an older console, ensure the vents aren’t blocked by dust.
+Additionally, we highly recommend keeping the console in a well-ventilated space.

 Also Read: Pokemon Legends Z-A: All Mystery Gift Codes (2025)